 - Is your down payment 20% or more?
 If your down payment is less than 20%, the lender will make you pay mortgage insurance.
 Rather than paying extra for points, focus on getting rid of mortgage insurance first.

 - Will you break even or come out ahead?
 Calculate the break-even to determine when you'll recover the upfront cost and start saving money.
 Paying discount points may not make sense if you move or refinance before breaking even.

-When will you break even by recovering the upfront cost for points?
+When will I break even and recover the upfront cost for points?

 The break-even point is when the upfront cost of buying discount points equals the accumulated monthly savings from lowering the interest rate.

 By calculating the break-even point, you can figure out how long it will take to recoup the upfront cost of the discount points through the savings on your monthly mortgage payments.

 Before calculating the break-even point, ask the lender for two mortgage rate quotes —with and without discount points.
 The quotes should include the loan amounts, interest rates, loan terms, and discount points.

 Next, follow these steps to determine when you'll recover the discount points cost.

 Determine the upfront cost for discount points.
 Where are mortgage discount points on the Loan Estimate?

 - Figure out the payment difference between the two rate quotes.